blakadder/klp1/docs/index.md

 ## Updates

-An updated version of KLP1 is now available for pre-sale with an all metal ceramic hotend, 3,5 inch touchscreen, built-in Wi-Fi and improved structure (especially the build plate).
+An updated version of KLP1 is now sold with an all metal ceramic hotend, 3,5 inch touchscreen, built-in Wi-Fi and improved structure (especially the build plate).

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/K-azYwYpAN8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-There will be a printer upgrade kit available for Gen1 owners.
+There is a printer upgrade kit available for Gen1 owners.

 A number of KLP1 parts have been added to [Kingroon's store](https://kingroon.com/collections/kingroon-klp1-3d-printer-replacement-parts-accessories?sca_ref=3869528.BgcwN5Ufox).